TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-<p style="color: #f0b90b;">Distribution of the unauthorized population of Mexican citizens employed in the USA by industry:</p>
+Distribution of the unauthorized population of Mexican citizens employed in the USA by industry:

 <div style="width: 100%; max-width: 1200px; margin: auto; margin-bottom: 32px;">